Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 Some utility scripts and supporting code were developed with the assistance of generative AI tools.

-The detector and the main training pipeline were implemented from scratch, using papers, tutorials and other publicly available resources as references.
+The detector and the main training pipeline were implemented from scratch, with papers, tutorials and other publicly available resources used as references.